Skip to main content

 The Black Plays Archive is an online catalogue of the first professional production in the UK of plays written by Black British, African, and Caribbean playwrights.

-Within the Black Plays Archive (BPA), users can search for productions, listen to audio extracts of plays, watch interviews with playwrights and browse our resources for teachers.
+Within the Black Plays Archive (BPA), you can search for productions, listen to extracts of plays, watch interviews with playwrights and browse our many resources.
 The Black Plays Archive logs productions from all over the UK, not just plays from the National Theatre.

 Here, you can find information about a production, from where it had its premiere to the original cast and production team, with the online database spanning 1930 to today.